 "Are you training your children for character or conduct?"
-"Are you training your children for character or conduct: "Which is cause and which effect, character or conduct or both?"
-These and many similar questions were asked and answered by Dr. William H. Kilpatrick, professor of the philosophy of education of Teachers' College when he spoke before the Forest Hills Gardens Mothers' Club members and friends on Monday evening, April 23, on the subject, "Education for Character."
-Lawrence F. Abbott, "merely a father," highand of the president of the club introduced the a father," husband of the president of the club, introduced the
+Which is cause and which effect, character or conduct or beh?"
+These and many similar questions were asked and asswered by Dr. William H. Kilpatrick, professor of philosophy of education of Teachers' College when he moke before the Forest Hills Gardens Mothers' Club memand friends on Monday evening, April 23, on the sub-"Education for Character."
+Lawrence F. Abbott, "merely a father," husband of the president of the club, introduced the speaker.

-Speaking of habit as the unit of character, Dr. Kilpatrick drove home the fact that "honesty, courtesy, etc. must be ingrained attitudes of mind."
-"Whatever we do with success and satisfaction we tend to do again and whatever we do with failure and annoyance we tend not to do again," and so the habits are formed.
-Punishment, practicing decision, stick-to-it-tiveness, the spoiled child, obedience and coercion all were treated psychologically and with a sense of humor. finally the parents were told to respect their children as persons and to work with them.
+Speaking of habit as the unit of character, Dr. Kilpatrick crowe home the fact that "honesty, courtesy, etc. must be insatisfaction we tend to do again and whatever we do with Dure and annoyance we tend not to do again," and so the habits are formed.
+Punishment, practicing decision, stick-tothe spoiled child, obedience and coercion all were reated psychologically and with a sense of humor. finally the parents were told to respect their children as persons and to work with them.

-Donations to the playground fund should be sent to Miss Maude L. Wallace, 23 Ingram Street.
+Donations to the playground fund should be sent to Miss

+Maude L. Wallace, 23 Ingram Street.